-In 2013, the Laboratory accumulated and disposed of waste under U.S. Environmental Protection Agency (EPA) issued generator numbers.
+In 2014, the Laboratory accumulated and disposed of hazardous waste under an U.S. Environmental Protection Agency (EPA) issued generator number.
 All waste was handled according to applicable EPA, State, Local regulations and DOE Orders.
-In 2006 the Laboratory reduced its generator status from a Large Quantity Generator (LQG) to a Small Quantity Generator (SQG).
-EPA Region VII was notified of this change.
+The Laboratory operates as a Small Quantity Generator (SQG) of hazardous waste.